This tutorials talks about how to store characters and strings in Nim Language.

 Sometimes, adding one string to another string.

-& operator used to append a string.
+The & operator is used to append a string.

 let str = "one" & " two"